 Tuition is due by the end of the first week of the semester.
 If a student is unable to pay the entire tuition and fees at this time, he must fill out, sign, and return to the Business Office (by the end of the first week of the semester) the Tuition Payment Plan Contract, stipulating the manner in which the debt is to be paid so that the full amount will be paid by the end of the semester.
-In the event of the student's withdrawal before paying all installments, it is the student's responsibility to pay the balance due, minus any applicable refund (see below).
+Online students must either pay their tuition in full, or pay a deposit of at least $500 per course and sign the tuition payment contract, before being granted access to the online classroom.
+In the event of the student’s withdrawal before paying all installments, it is the student’s responsibility to pay the balance due, minus any applicable refund (see below).
 No grades or transcripts will be released, nor degrees awarded, until all tuition and fees are paid.
 Students with outstanding balances are not allowed to register for subsequent semesters.
 Registration fees are due with registration.

 REGISTRATION FEE: $50 per student

 (early registration - at least one month before the semester starts - $25)

 TECHNOLOGY FEE: $100 per online course